 This extraordinary hybrid has clear yellow blooms that grow increasingly green with age, creating a most unusual color display in the garden; produces masses of perfectly formed fully double blooms, and will tolerate heat and humidity; a beautiful accent

-Limelight Rose features showy lightly-scented yellow flowers with green edges at the ends of the stems from early summer to early fall.
+Limelight Rose features showy lightly-scented yellow flowers with green edges at the ends of the branches from early summer to early fall.
 The flowers are excellent for cutting.
 It has attractive dark green foliage which emerges red in spring.
-The oval compound leaves are ornamentally significant and turn yellow in fall.
+The oval compound leaves are highly ornamental and turn yellow in fall.
 The fruit is not ornamentally significant.

 Limelight Rose is a multi-stemmed deciduous shrub with an upright spreading habit of growth.
 Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.